Most Challenging Turns/Corners on Formula One Tracks

 1 Turn 8, Istanbul Circuit, Turkey

-The turn here isn't a single corner but a combination of four tight right-handers on the trot; it's the most challenging turn not just because of its fast directional changes and bumpiness but also for the fact that the drivers experience maximum torque of an astounding 5G for more than 8 seconds.
-The acting centrifugal force is so strong that a lapse in concentration can only lead to a disaster.
-Fortunately, the tracks runoff areas are spacious; hence, recovery is possible.
-It becomes very critical for the drivers to gather good momentum and traction before leading into this backbreaking zone.
+The turn here isn't a single corner but a combination of four tight right-handers in a row.
+It's the most challenging turn not just because of its fast directional changes and bumpiness but also because drivers experience a maximum torque of an astounding 5G for more than 8 seconds.
+The acting centrifugal force is so strong that a lapse in concentration can lead to disaster.

 2 Turn 10 (Singapore Sling), Marina Bay Circuit, Singapore